-With fuel prices escalating on a regular basis, there is much you can do as a motorist to save money every month.
-We have compiled a list of four things for you to consider to help you save money both in the short and long term
+With general living costs continuously increasing, cutting down on your motoring costs can put cash back into your pocket.
+We have compiled a list of 4 things for you to consider to help you save money both in the short and long term.
+Check it out!

 1. Be a better driver